OpenFabrics/sunfish_docs/Sunfish Doc.md

 *Coordinating these various clients enforces a cohesive interpretation of the Redfish objects and schema which are used to describe the fabric resources being managed.* In addition, permissions and access controls for shared fabric resources need to be managed in this layer, which is above the Sunfish Core which enforces access controls and below the general Clients upon which the restrictions are imposed.

 ### 4.1.3.
 Sunfish Core Services
-The Sunfish core maintains the aggregate Redfish model of all fabrics it controls and all resources on those fabrics.
-The Sunfish core services are presented to all clients via Redfish API calls into the Sunfish core library. <!-- CP: should we mention the library in here? -->
+The Sunfish Core maintains the aggregate Redfish model of all fabrics it controls and all resources on those fabrics.
+The Sunfish Core Services are presented to all clients via Redfish API calls into the Sunfish Core library. <!-- CP: should we mention the library in here? -->
 When clients request data or request changes to model objects, the Sunfish Core determines which Redfish objects in the model are impacted, makes the required changes to those Redfish objects in the model.
-Any relevant actions or requests that affect state or configuration of the fabric manager or actual fabric hardware are relayed by the Sunfish core to the fabric-specific Agent.
+Any relevant actions or requests that affect state or configuration of the fabric manager or actual fabric hardware are relayed by the Sunfish Core to the fabric-specific Sunfish Agent.

 The Sunfish core also subscribes to events from the various Agents and offers its own Events Subscription Service to Sunfish core clients.
 Clients and the Composability Manager can subscribe to the various Redfish events defined for the Redfish objects, and when the Sunfish Core receives associated events from the Agents these events are forwarded to those subscribed to receive them.
 <!-- CP: fabric agents / hardware agents